JoeyHendricks/STATS-PAL/README.md

-When correlating the  rank to what we see in our scatter plot we can determine that each score justified as **RID-2 to RID-5** are very similar in performance but have a low amount of difference one could accept as the amount of distance is small it would therefore not directly impact our user experience.
+When correlating the  rank to what we see in our scatter plot we can determine that each score justified as **RID-2 to RID-5** are very similar in performance but have a low amount of difference one could accept as the amount of distance is small, and it would therefore not directly impact our user experience.

 ## Contribute to this project